benspratling4/SwiftPhoneNumberFormatter/README.md

 ## Representing phone numbers
-Phone numbers are represented as PhoneNumber struct instances.
+Phone numbers are represented as `PhoneNumber` struct instances.
 Country codes and digits of the number are kept separate.
+The `isPartial` field tells you if there were additional digits in the template for which the user did not enter digits.

 ## Codable